mrsauravsahu/learn-kubernetes/README.md

 # template-monorepo

-This is how I'd organize a cross-language monorepo which handles all CI/CD concerns and enables developers to focus on the business solution.
-This currently has an api service (nestjs on node) & a frontend app (svelte + sapper) which uses SSR.
+This is a project to demonstrate tools which can be used to manage a monorepo.

 ## deps